Vision:

 Big Ideas:

 Inquiry Investigations learning at BEPS allows students to investigate and inquire through a range of real-world tasks and issues.
 Students are encouraged and guided by teachers to co-create their own learning by developing skills in self-direction, research, critical thinking and problem solving as well as developing knowledge and skills across the curriculum standards.
+These are linked to:

-- Linked to UN Sustainable Development Goals
+- The UN Sustainable Development Goals

 - Relevant & Global Connections

-- Differentiated Learning
+- Differentiated Learning for all students

-2024 Big Ideas:
+2026 Big Ideas:

 Student Voice: